equiet/recognizer/README.md

 Yes (kind of).

-1. Open some .js file in Brackets.
+1. Open some `.html` file with associated `.js` file in Brackets.
-2. Reload Brackets, .recognizer.js file will appear (this will be done automatically in future versions).
-3. Use this file in &lt;script&gt; loads.
+2. `.recognizer.js` file will be created.
+Use this file as `&lt;script&gt;` source.
-4. Open Live Preview.
+3. Open Live Preview.
-5. All function declarations (only these for now) will be instrumented.
+4. All function declarations (only these for now) will be instrumented.

 ## Sketches